1jour1vin

 Robert Parker - Wine Advocate

-This year, C des Carmes Haut-Brion 2022 far exceeds its usual standards.
-On the nose, it reveals a greedy, lively and expressive bouquet of raspberry, blackberry, rose, violet and blackcurrant.
-Well-structured, it offers a silky texture and fine, velvety tannins, as well as beautiful fruity depth.
-Its elegant, harmonious finish highlights its unique personality.
-Guillaume Pouthier, Guillaume Deschepper and their team have done a remarkable job, producing an exceptional wine.
+This year, the C des Carmes Haut-Brion 2022 far exceeds its usual standard.
+On the nose, it reveals a rich, lively, and expressive bouquet of raspberry, blackberry, rose, violet, and blackcurrant.
+With a beautiful structure, it offers a silky texture and fine, velvety tannins, as well as a lovely fruity depth.
+Its elegant and harmonious finish highlights its unique personality.
+Guillaume Pouthier, Guillaume Deschepper, and their team have done a remarkable job, producing an exceptional wine.
 2026-2037

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Les Carmes Haut-Brion's distinctive style, defined by audacious vinification methods and the use of whole grapes, has established it as one of the most original crus in the appellation, and indeed in the whole of Bordeaux.
-The expression of the fruit appears "infused" - a fashionable term, but perfectly justified here - and the touch of the tannin singularly fine.
-It must also be said that the property acquired by the Pichet family in 2010 is based on an original terroir, adjacent to the even earlier Haut-Brion, and occupied by a significant proportion of very old vines, notably Cabernet Franc.
-The modernization of the winemaking facilities has enabled the cru to achieve one success after another in recent vintages, following a truly impressive crescendo, which justifies the third star awarded two years ago.
+By cultivating a distinctive style, defined by bold winemaking techniques that give pride of place to whole bunches, Les Carmes Haut-Brion has established itself over recent vintages as one of the most original wines in the appellation, and indeed in the whole of Bordeaux.
+The expression of the fruit appears "infused," a term that is very fashionable but perfectly justified here, and the tannins are singularly fine.
+It should also be noted that the property acquired by the Pichet family in 2010 is based on an original terroir, adjacent to Haut-Brion, which ripens even earlier and is occupied by a significant proportion of very old vines, particularly Cabernet Franc.
+The modernization of the winemaking facilities has enabled the estate to enjoy a string of successes in recent vintages, following a truly impressive crescendo, which justifies the third star awarded two years ago.

 James Suckling